Photo from Unsplash

 May 22

-He first appears as a young farmer ploughing, when suddenly behind him comes the prophet Elisha and throws over his shoulders a sheepskin cloak.
-This cloak was the emblem of the prophetic office, and the young farmer was called to the ministry.
-From that time his life was given up to God’s service, first as the attendant of Elijah, and then as the prophet of Israel.
-He was a man of gentle mood and kindly spirit.
-But a few incidents are recorded of him, but these show us the spirit of the man.
-The friend of the poor and the oppressed, he was also the counsellor and helper of kings.
+He first appears as a young farmer plowing when the prophet Elisha comes up behind him and throws a sheepskin cloak over his shoulders.
+This cloak symbolized the prophetic office, and the young farmer was called to ministry.
+From that moment on, his life was dedicated to serving God, first as Elijah’s attendant and later as Israel’s prophet.
+He was a gentle and kind man.
+Only a few stories are told about him, but they show us his spirit.
+He was a friend to the poor and oppressed and a counselor and helper to kings.

-There is no time when a man’s life and work can be seen quite so truly as from amid the shadows of his death hour.
-We should live so that when the end of our life comes the world may speak approvingly of us.
+There’s no better time to understand the impact of a person’s life and work than from the perspective of their death.
+We should live in such a way that when our life comes to an end, the world will speak well of us.